SrainApp/srain/doc/prefs.rst

 Priority and Fallback
 =====================

-A **group** is a collection of configuration.
+A **group** is a collection of configurations.
 The same group in different place have different priority.

 .. code-block:: default